llxxbb/Nature/doc/help/architecture.md

 Nature can be divided in tow part space and time.

 Space is structures is your `meta`s and `relation`s between them. they are **spatial relevance**.
 You can use them to **express everything in the world**, like a photo to show the world, it's **static** also.

 Time is you `instance`s, new instances will be generated along the time line. `Nature` make `instance`s flow by rules(relations),  like a train can only run on tracks, and record changes and the branches they had taken.
 These instances are time-dependent. like music or movies,  they are **dynamic** also.

 You can see that `meta` and `relation`s control the whole thing.
 Nature abstract all kinds of things to **Space**, and can only generate one thing at runtime: `intance`, it's the soul of Nature.
+This like DNA and proteins in biology, `meta`-and-`relation`  is DNA to control the protein generation, and `instance` is the protein.
 This abstract **decouple business logic into components**, and greatly **unify  the runtime technical logics**, such as concurrent, idempotent and retry etcetera, so you can get free from them, and focus on your business logics.

+## Function

+Function has many meanings. here I just want to say the  program's  function.